gitlabhq/gitlabhq/doc/development/testing_guide/frontend_testing.md

 ## Karma test suite

 GitLab uses the [Karma][karma] test runner with [Jasmine] as its test framework for our JavaScript unit and integration tests.
-For integration tests, we generate HTML files using RSpec (see `spec/javascripts/fixtures/*.rb` for examples).
+We generate HTML and JSON fixtures from backend views and controllers using RSpec (see `spec/javascripts/fixtures/*.rb` for examples).
-Some fixtures are still HAML templates that are translated to HTML files using the same mechanism (see `static_fixtures.rb`).
-Adding these static fixtures should be avoided as they are harder to keep up to date with real views.
-The existing static fixtures will be migrated over time.
-Please see [gitlab-org/gitlab-ce#24753](https://gitlab.com/gitlab-org/gitlab-ce/issues/24753) to track our progress.
 Fixtures are served during testing by the [jasmine-jquery][jasmine-jquery] plugin.

 JavaScript tests live in `spec/javascripts/`, matching the folder structure